 The Millewa, Werai and Koondrook–Perricoota forests are listed under the Convention on Wetlands of International Importance (the Ramsar Convention) and in the Directory of Important Wetlands in Australia, which also includes the Darling Anabranch lakes.

-The Living Murray icon sites within NSW include the Millewa Forest, Koondrook-Perricoota Forest, the eastern section of Chowilla floodplain and the River Murray Channel.
+The Living Murray icon sites within New South Wales include the Millewa Forest, Koondrook–Perricoota Forest, the eastern section of Chowilla floodplain and the River Murray Channel.

 The Murray and Lower Darling valley wetlands and rivers carry very important Aboriginal cultural heritage values, with more than 968 cultural heritage sites formally recorded.
 Recorded sites include scarred trees, burials, shell middens and oven mounds that are a legacy of a long and continuing Aboriginal occupation of these lands.
 Water for the environment provides many contemporary cultural benefits, including sustaining plants protected and used through time by Aboriginal people for food, medicine, fibre, shelter, utensils, food gathering, and ceremonies.
 Maintenance of live trees bearing cultural markings and features is enhanced by access to adequate water, and improved tree condition will also provide greater resilience to the impacts of fire and insects.